Breakthrough Results: Creating a Culture of Continuous Improvement

 If your personal best isn’t enough to beat them, it won’t be better because of your focus on beating them.
 It is more likely it would be worse because your outward focus increases stress which diminishes your overall performance.
 If your personal best is enough to beat them soundly, you are more likely to reach new heights because you’re not doing just enough to be better than someone else—you’re striving to achieve your personal best.

 When we focus on becoming our best and recognize that our best tomorrow can be better than our best today, continuous improvement is fun.

 This concept easily translates to teams and corporate cultures.
-When Apple leapt ahead, they weren’t focused on beating the competition.
+When Apple leaped ahead, they weren’t focused on beating the competition.
 They were focused on a transformational goal that inspired everyone to do their personal best, together.
 Does your culture to support each member of your team achieving their personal best?
-What could your organization do if they changed their perspective about continuous improvement?
+What could your organization do if it changed their perspective about continuous improvement?

 Chris leads a dynamic team of passionate change agents who are dedicated to partnering with organizational executives to create cultures that inspire, engage and ignite the best in people.
 Our work is dedicated to harnessing the power of culture to equip leaders, build amazing teams and align operation practices to delighting the customer and drive breakthrough results.